ContainerSSH/.github/profile/README.md

 ## Community
 For our general community-relevant files like licensing, code of conduct, and contribution guidelines, please check out the [community repository](https://github.com/ContainerSSH/community).

-We are currently in the process of creating a ContainerSSH Working Group.
-If you would like to be a member, join us on the [ContainerSSH Slack](https://join.slack.com/t/containerssh/shared_invite/zt-w2ulatkm-hjGHk8OaxQCBX79XKJHAQQ) and participate in shaping this project's future.
+Check out the [ContainerSSH Slack](https://join.slack.com/t/containerssh/shared_invite/zt-w2ulatkm-hjGHk8OaxQCBX79XKJHAQQ) and participate in shaping this project's future.
+You can also join us in the [Working Group](https://github.com/ContainerSSH/community/blob/main/CHARTER.md)!

 ## GitHub Structure